 I am immensely proud of my time at the estuary program, but also wanted to engage in statewide issues.
 It wasn’t until I took the position of Executive Director of the Florida Wildlife Corridor that I began to explore Florida’s wilder areas.
 Inspired by the organization’s 1000-mile-long expeditions, I began spending more time in the backwoods, swamps, and river systems.
 I learned to appreciate the Florida not visited by tourists and developed a fervent passion for protecting the last wild and connected places.
 Today, I fight to protect those places by advocating for funding for critical water and land conservation programs, like Florida Forever, and working to stop destructive development, like the toll roads to ruin.

 There are still wild places left in Florida, even among the most densely populated areas.
 A neighborhood park may have a butterfly garden or a pond where birds flock.
-If you listen closely now, there is probably a bird calling outside your window.
 I work to make sure that, wherever you are in Florida, there is a bit of the wild left.